Deploy COS for robotics server in the cloud¶

 In this tutorial, we will walk through the process of deploying the Canonical Observability Stack (COS) for robotics on a cloud-based server.
 By the end of this tutorial, you will have a fully functional observability stack tailored for robotics, enabling you to monitor ROS devices efficiently.

-Moreover, it is designed with customization in mind.
-It offers the flexibility to add new applications in the form of charms or Open Container Initiative (OCI
+It offers the flexibility to add new applications in the form of charms or

-) images and enhance existing ones.
+Open Container Initiative (OCI) images and enhance existing ones.

 Note